 I'm a postdoctoral researcher at Stanford HAI and CISAC.
 I recently gave a HAI Seminar Zoom talk, in which I lay out some of the basic arguments for existential risk from AI during the first 23m of the talk, after which I describe my research interviewing AI researchers and answer Q&A.

-An optional transcript of the first 23m is below; thanks to Jonathan Low for drafting it and Vaidehi Agarwalla for suggesting it.
+An optional transcript of the entire talk is below (marked at the 23m mark); thanks to Jonathan Low for drafting it and Vaidehi Agarwalla for suggesting it.